WICG/paymentlink/README.md

 Browsers should manage payment clients with care; users should be made aware of the risks and be given control over the payment clients in their browser.
 Certain privacy savvy users may prefer not to let the payment clients get access to their payment info even if they may not contain any sensitive data.
 Where appropriate, a browser might consider policies around how a payment client can be integrated with that browser (for example, via apps store policies on platforms that have app stores).

 ## Security considerations
-There is a possibility of malicious actors injecting their own "payment" links into web pages and tricking the users into paying them.
+There is a possibility of malicious actors injecting their own "facilitated-payment" links into web pages and tricking the users into paying them.
 Standard safety checks done by browsers will offer some level of protection against such attacks.
 For example, [Safe Browsing](https://safebrowsing.google.com/) feature on Chrome protects the user from known phishing and malware sites.
 Some additional options that payment clients can consider to mitigate risk are listed below.
 - Validate the payment host domain to match against a known list of bad actors.
-- Add backend integrations to evaluate the "payment" link and return information that user can review and confirm before initiating the payment.
+- Add backend integrations to evaluate the "facilitated-payment" link and return information that user can review and confirm before initiating the payment.